Abroad with Two Yanks: Edward Small

+Filming started March 1944.
+Dwan said "That was a lot of fun - Bendix and O’Keefe dressed up like girls.
+We used a theatre in Hollywood for some of the interiors, right next to the Brown Derby.
+Now, it was such a hell of a job putting on that make-up and harnessing on those clothes, that they kept them on when we all went out to lunch."

 Hedy Lamarr took a photo with Bendix and O'Keefe around the making of the film which Small subsequently issued.
 Lamarr then sued Small for damages.

+Dwan said "Small had writers sitting with him while I was shooting.
+And around two or three in the afternoon he’d send down the pages that were supposed to have been shot that morning, but I’d already shot what I wanted to shoot and we’d just file the script away.
+So I was always off-the-cuff and he was about a day behind me with the script all the way through."
+The director enjoyed working with Small though calling him "a pro.
+A great showman and not an interfering guy.
+He knows his way."

 Reception

 Reviews were strong.
 The New York Times said the film was done in "the right spirit".

 Proposed sequel

 Edward Small wanted to star O'Keefe and Bendix in a series of films and in August announced a sequel Two Yanks in Paris.
 Charles Rogers and Wilkie Mahoney worked on a story.
 However no film resulted.